Eco-Campus

 Getting Higher Level Education Climate Ready

 FEE is co-coordinating Pillar One of the UN’s Greening Education Partnership (GEP), 'Greening Schools' for UNESCO, with a goal for 2030 where "All countries will have adopted a green school accreditation scheme with at least 50% schools, colleges, and universities with green accreditation and are operating sustainably."
-Among the plenary sessions was a 90-minute workshop organised by FEE which aimed to contextualise UNESCO's draft Green Schools Quality Standards, and define what a quality ‘Whole Institution Approach’ looks like in the tertiary education sector.
+Among the plenary sessions, a 90-minute workshop was organised by FEE which aimed to contextualise UNESCO's draft Green Schools Quality Standards, and define what a quality ‘Whole Institution Approach’ looks like in the tertiary education sector.
 A final 90-minute plenary discussion focused on ‘Eco-Campus in the 21st Century’, looking in depth at the opportunities and challenges discussed and how they can be addressed as the programme is scaled up to meet the targets of the GEP.

-• To highlight Eco-Campus as a key programme for integrating Education for Sustainable Development (ESD) into Higher Education in a whole-institution approach (WIA).
+• To highlight Eco-Campus as a key programme for integrating Education for Sustainable Development (ESD) into Higher Education in a Whole-Institution Approach (WIA).

 • To learn more about the many dimensions of a WIA in Higher Education and understand from our vast network what it means in practice for buildings, infrastructure and facilities, as well as teaching and learning, research, education, governance, and community engagement.